15 Delicious Traditional Chilean Food Dishes You Have to Try in Chile

 The food in Chile is about as diverse as everything else in the second longest country in the world, which makes sense given the enormous range of climates, soil, and ecosystems at play.
 And of course, the amount of coastline the country occupies, which offers up some of the best Chilean food of all - succulent seafood.
 It's interesting to understand and actually taste the unique flavors in both the food and of course the famous Chilean wines as you move from north to south.
 Chilean cuisine is largely based on the frutas del mar, or fruits of the sea, but head further south to Patagonia where baqueanos ride their horses on the open range and meat is also on the menu in a big way.

-Chilean Food Guide
+The Traditional Chilean Food Dishes

-Atacama Desert (Northern Chile)
+Food of the Atacama Desert (Northern Chile)

 The Atacama Desert is the world's driest non-polar desert with a stunning lunar landscape to explore.
 The high elevation and lack of ambient light and well-driven roads can make it tricky to drive, but there's so much to see discover on your own.
 The desert's lack of rain, high salt concentration, volcanic thermal activity, and hyper-arid micro-climates are several reasons you'll love San Pedro de Atacama and the surrounding landscape that you may not think of as fertile.
 But surprisingly it yields an abundance of fresh produce and original foods.